-If you need a summer salad recipe, then this list is for you!
+If you need a healthy summer salad recipe, then you'll love this list of our top favorites!

 Delicious Summer Salad Recipe Roundup

 I think this one has been around long enough now to call it a blog classic!
 One of the first recipes I posted on my blog back in 2011, it's one of the most popular black bean quinoa salads on the internet.
 It's packed with nutrition and flavor and is a staple in my kitchen.
 Get it here >

 Curry quinoa salad always hits the spot.
 This is a healthier twist on Ina Garten's (the Queen!) curry couscous salad.
 I changed up the ingredients to load it with nutrition, but the classic flavors remain.
 I love this one for lunch, and I particularly like taking it to a party for variety.
 Everyone loves it.
 Get it here >

 3. Apple Cider Lentil Salad